nomadicGopher/Direct_CMS/README.md

 ## End User Requirements
-End users should only make code changes or add files in the `user` directory.
+End users should only make code changes or add files in the `userContent` directory.
 All other source code should remain as-is in order to preserve the sructure and security of the application.

 ## Comments
 * Source code comments are formatted for [Better Comments](https://marketplace.visualstudio.com/items?itemName=aaron-bond.better-comments).